 The drive from San Diego to Los Angeles should take around 2.5 hours without traffic.
 Because of traffic, many opt for the roughly 3-hour train journey.
 You can get off at various inland Los Angeles County stops, including downtown.
 Note that the train doesn’t stop along the coast where LAX and Santa Monica are located.

-Historic Union Station is quite close to some of the ethnic neighborhoods like Chinatown and Olvera Street.
-You can even take an Uber to Hollywood to see tourist attractions like the Walk of Fame or some of the well-known museums like LACMA or La Brea Tar Pits — both family-friendly options.
+You can even take an Uber to Hollywood to see tourist attractions like the Hollywood Walk of Fame or well-known museums like LACMA or La Brea Tar Pits — both family-friendly options.

 My daughter has always loved the La Brea Tar Pits because you can see tar pits onsite and visit the museum to observe scientists at work still deciphering the bones’ meanings.
 Beverly Hills is also nearby.

-Just be sure to plan for ample time to get back to the train station.
+Just plan for ample time to return to the train station.
 Union Station is a beautiful example of the 1930s Mission Moderne style with a large lobby, Starbucks, and other conveniences.

 It is a long journey, and we’ve done it for the day many times, but taking the train can be easier than driving during rush hour.